Highlights of Rainbow Mountain Peru

 • The most frequent weather on Rainbow Mountain can change from windy, cold, and cloudy days to sunny days.

-• Near Rainbow Mountain, the villages of Cusipata, Checacupe, and Pitumarca are the only settlements close to Rainbow Mountain.
+• Cusipata, Checacupe, and Pitumarca villages are the only settlements near Rainbow Mountain.

 • Renting horses during the trek is possible if the hike is strenuous.
 It does not always have to be from the beginning.